maximalisimus/escape/README.md

 # escape

-Resurrection of the old arcade game Esc 1995 by Nikita
+Resurrection of the old arcade game Esc 1995 by Nikita on PyGame